-The NORRA Mexican 1000, and NORRA 500 “Celebrate the Past, while Forging the Future.”
-Competitors participate in historic and restored race vehicles, as well as motorcycles, ATV’s, and modern race cars and trucks, but what if you don’t own a racecar?
+What if you don’t own a race car?
 Well, the “Happiest Race On Earth!” is for everyone who loves the spectacular scenery, food, and rich culture of Baja; you don’t need to own a race car.
-Whether you want to run slow or fast (up to 60 mph), the non-competitive Safari Expedition is for you and your street-legal vehicle.
+Whether you want to run slow or fast (up to 60 mph), the non-competitive Safari Expedition is for you!